 2. Use lists

 Keep a list of projects and deadlines so that you are aware of what is due and when.
 There are many tools available to help you keep on top of your to-do list, so choose the resource that works best for you.
 Some people prefer to keep a to-do list on paper, however there are many free applications available online and on your smartphone.
-Applications that I recommend for staying on task and organised are Trello, Asana and Wunderlist.
+Applications that I recommend for staying on task and organised are Trello and Asana.
 These applications will also help you to categorise your tasks into groups – helpful for breaking up tasks into departments, clients, deadlines, events, terms or other categories.
 Your phone or computer calendar might also help as a reminder for due dates.
 Find what works best for you and use this consistently across your work.

 3. Don’t over commit